About Our Rabbis

 "I was always Jewish but did not know it.”
 That’s a quote from the Union for Reform Judaism’s website that perfectly expresses my situation.
 From the 5th grade when I read About the B’nai Bagels, I felt a strong pull towards Judaism.
 I didn’t know why, I was just a kid.
 In college I became friends with several Jews, took some courses at Hillel and learned more about Judaism.
 It made so much sense to me, and I realized that all along these were my own values.
 Then I got busy being a young adult and put my idea of converting on the back burner.
 25 years later, I felt a strong pull and decided it was time to continue my journey.
 I feel like I am finally home.
 I am proud to join the Tribe and proud to be Jewish.
 I want to thank Rabbi Melanie Aron of Shir Hadash for helping guide me through the process and also Rabbi Dana Magat at Temple Emanu-El in San Jose who helped teach my intro to Judaism class and was always warm and helpful.

-Rabbi Sarah Wolf, Beth Am, Los Altos (Reform)
+Rabbi Sarah Weissman, Beth Torah, Fremont (Reform)

 I had never understood what spiritual fulfillment meant or felt like, nor been particularly curious in exploring my religious identity until I read a few books on Judaism and started the conversion process with Rabbi Sarah Wolf.
 Each reading seemed to perfectly capture and complement the values I had always held; and Judaism became the community and religion that I was meant to discover.

-As my interests and knowledge about Judaism have expanded, Rabbi Sarah never fails in appeasing my appetite for books or suggesting ways to explore my questions within the Beth Am community.
+As my interests and knowledge about Judaism have expanded, Rabbi Sarah never fails in appeasing my appetite for books or suggesting ways to explore my questions within the community.
 I am thankful to have found such a loving and generous teacher and someone with whom I hope to remain forever close in my spiritual journey and beyond.

 Rabbi Dan Goldblatt, Beth Chaim, Danville